poke1024/origami/README.md

 * Run in a Docker container.
 * Install and run directly on your machine (in a conda environment).

+Make sure you take a look at the scripts under `quickstart`.

 ## Installing with Docker

 1. Download and install Docker.